-Plantain is a common leafy green weed found all over the world.
-If you have a yard or have visited a park before, you’ve likely spotted or stepped on plantain!
+Plantain (Plantago major, Plantago lanceolata) is a common leafy green weed found all over the world.
+If you have a yard or have visited a park before, you’ve likely spotted or stepped on a plantain plant!

 Like most things deemed as “weeds”, plantain offers an array of good-for-you benefits.

-According to Richo Cech, author of my well-loved and oft-used copy of Making Plant Medicine, plantain is specific for treating skin problems such as acne or eczema.
+According to Richo Cech, author of my well-loved and often-used copy of Making Plant Medicine, plantain is specific for treating skin problems such as acne or eczema.

 Before you begin:

 1. Some of these recipes call for drying plantain first.
 To dry flowers and herbs, I usually just spread them out in single layers on paper towels or clean dish towels and let them air dry for several days.
 You could also us a dehydrator set to very low heat for a few hours.

 3. There are a few affiliate links scattered in this post.
 That means if you click on one and make a purchase, I earn a small commission for sending a customer their way.
 This costs you nothing extra.
 Thank you! :)

 Plantain infused oil is a handy staple to keep around for making skin soothing salves, lotions, creams, soaps and such.
 It’s also excellent for using on dogs, cats and other such critters to treat hot spots, flea bites, scrapes and minor skin irritations.

 Shelf life of the strained, infused oil is around 9 months to a year.